 NOT ONLY THE GIRLS

-There’s a big need of a clear demonstration of about what’s about to come.
-This should certainly be a part of school and college curriculum.
+There’s a big need for a clear demonstration of what’s about to come.
+This should certainly be a part of the school and college curriculum.
 Schools need to be more open about the topic of menstruation.
 Girls should be given complete information and resources that can help them understand what’s going to happen to their bodies at the time of puberty.

 Both boys and girls should be a part of this.